chauvuha/web_ebanking/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### install primeflex, primeicons, primereact to run the Login page.

 ### `npm test`